bincrafters/bincrafters.github.io/_posts/2017-06-06-using-bincrafters-conan-repository.md

 	$ conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan

 ## Understanding Conan Channels
 Conan has a somewhat unique but valuable notion of channels embedded in the package names.
-An example package name is
+An example package name is:

-	$ Boost.System/1.64.0@bincrafters/stable
+	Boost.System/1.64.0@bincrafters/stable

 The channel name in this example is "stable".
 This is a required field for every package, but it's a completely arbitrary string meaning that authors can put whatever they want.
-Bincrafters follows a somewhat standard convention popularized by the Conan teams own packages, which features two possible channel values:  `testing` or `stable`.
+Bincrafters follows a somewhat standard convention utilized by the Conan teams own packages, which features two possible channel values:  `testing` or `stable`.
 Under almost all circumstances, users should prefer the`stable` channel if it exists.
-Packages in the `stable` channel are built automatically by Travis and Appveyor, which means they should have a wide variety of precompiled binaries corresponding to the most common build configurations.
 In some cases, brand new packages may only feature a `testing` channel, but these packages would not be considered safe for general users anyway and are not supported.

+There is one additional channel notation used by some Bincrafters packages.
+This notation is used for publishing packages that are in a pre-release status or containing a critical bug fix which is not yet officially released by the author.
+The sources for these packages are usually pulled from a named Github branch, so the branch name is included.
+Also, despite not being part of a release yet, in order to allow for proper handling of semantic versioning the package will have a proper version number, which will be that of the next major release (even though it's not out yet).
+An example of this notation is:

+	Boost.Beast/1.66.0@bincrafters/git-develop

+Much like testing, packages in these types of channels are considered volatile and not fit for production use.
+When the next release of the package occurs, users testing htis package should immediately switch to the stable branch.
+After one month has passed with an official release, these pre-release packages are likely to be removed from the repository.

 ## Feedback
 If you have questions about the Bincrafters repository, please feel free to email us: bincrafters at g mail dot com